chris-durbin/opera-rtc-s1-browse/README.md

 A tool for creating OPERA RTC Sentinel-1 browse images for [NASA Worldview](https://worldview.earthdata.nasa.gov).

+The tool is deployed as an AWS Lambda Function that takes in an OPERA RTC granule name and outputs a browse image to an S3 bucket.
+The tool depends on GDAL; we're leveraging [lambgeo/docker-lambda](https://github.com/lambgeo/docker-lambda) to install GDAL in our Lambda deployment package.

 ## Usage
 Once installed (see below for details) you can run the tool using the command:
 ```bash